Merkie/brd-plugin-linkedin/README.md

 ## Legal Disclaimer

-This project is an unofficial, community-made plugin and is not affiliated with, endorsed by, or in any way officially connected with LinkedIn, BrightData, or any of their subsidiaries or affiliates.
-The names LinkedIn and BrightData as well as related names, marks, emblems, and images are registered trademarks of their respective owners.
+This project is an independent, community-driven effort and is not officially affiliated with, endorsed by, or in any way connected to Bright Data, Google, LinkedIn, or any of their subsidiaries or affiliates.
+The names Bright Data, Google, LinkedIn, and any related trademarks are the property of their respective owners and are used here for identification purposes only.
+This project is developed under the MIT License and is not associated with any official offerings from these entities.